Dujota/parallax-example-for-students/readme.md

 # Parallax website example for students

-### simple parallax with no javascript or jquery, just simple css
+### simple parallax with no javascript or jquery, just plain old CSS Wizardry!

 #### stock photos from www.pexels.com